srikanthbpai/srikanthbpai.github.io/_teaching/Stochastic Processes 26.md

 ## Course Objectives

 The course introduces undergraduates to probability theory and random processes.
+Its objectives are twofold:

-The objective is twofold: (i) to equip students with the mathematical tools needed to identify and characterize the essential properties of stochastic processes, and (ii) to train them to compute and interpret quantities such as expectations, distributions, transition probabilities, and limiting behavior.
+1. To equip students with the mathematical tools needed to identify and characterize the essential properties of stochastic processes.
+2. To train students to compute and interpret quantities such as expectations, distributions, transition probabilities, and limiting behavior.

 Emphasis is placed on precise definitions, proofs, examples, and problem-solving.

 ## References
 - Sheldon M. Ross; ["Introduction to Probability Models"](https://www.google.co.in/books/edition/Introduction_to_Probability_Models/1uxBwhAb_zYC?hl=en&gbpv=0), Academic Press, Ninth Edition, 2007.